David Ways | Updated: January 31st 2019

-It is prohibited for any non-Hindu to enter the Taleju temple or for anyone to take photographs inside.
+It is still prohibited for any non-Hindu to enter the Taleju temple or for anyone to take photographs inside.
 The guards are so protective of it you probably won't even be able to take a photograph of the courtyard.
 There is more to see in the outer area so do read on!

 You can also look inside the main temple compound from the doorway.

 Taleju is the goddess of the Malla royal family.
-There are three Taleju temples in the Kathmandu Valley, one in Bhaktapur, Patan and Kathmandu.
+There are three Taleju temples in the Kathmandu Valley, one in Bhaktapur, Patan and the largest in Kathmandu.